shinyay/jakarta-ee-9-hello-world/README.md

 This relase changed the package names that `javax` changed to `jakarta` Older technologies was removed like support for CORBA.
 SOAP is also not evolved anymore.

+You can create simple Jakarta EE App with the following tutorials.
+This sample project is created by Maven and Gradle.

 ## Demo

 ## Features